Dawe000/lilyhack/README.md

 # LilyHack 2025

-A mini Python hackathon website created to help someone get better at Python through fun, manageable coding challenges.
+A mini Python hackathon for my gf Lily :)

 ## Features